Discover the signs your comfort zone is really your unhealthy twilight zone. Most importantly learn how to get out.

 The Enneagram Personality Profile is the best tool to help you understand your personality and instinct.
 In fact, this mental tool key to serious inner work.
 And, this tool will show you the connections between thoughts and personality.
 It can even show you the links between your desires and cultural programming.

 By all means, start with learning about the triggers for your personality and instinct combination.
 Then, attend an Enneagram workshop where they help you drill down to the real answers.
 Most competent teachers use the repeating question model to do this.
 Without question, this practice will show you what fears you need to face.

 “It’s only after you’ve stepped outside your comfort zone that you begin to change, grow, and transform.”

 Does one or more of the above situations resonate with you?
-If so, then your comfort zone is probably also your unhealthy zone.
+If so, then your zone of comfort is probably also your unhealthy zone.
 And, it may seem like a beautiful place even though it takes up a great deal of time.
 Moreover, it prevents you from facing the things you need to deal with in order to grow.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their own path.

 Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia